vvolkgang/xamarin.androidx.credentials/README.md

 1. Build Warnings
     * Unknown parameters /  duplicate nested type name due to `.Companion` objects
-1. Namespace is currently `Androidx`.
-It should be changed to `AndroidX`
 1. Lack of C# Async friendly APIs